Security best practices

 Encrypt a database backup using the wizard

-1. Open the Backup Database wizard: Right-click the database in Database Explorer, then select Tasks > Back up.
+1. In Database Explorer, right-click the database, then select Tasks > Back up.

-2. On the Media options page, select Back up to a new media set and erase all existing backup sets.
+2. In the Backup Database wizard, on the Media options page, select Back up to a new media set and erase all existing backup sets.

-3. On the Backup options page, select Encrypt backup, then choose a certificate or symmetric key.
+3. On the Backup options page, select Encrypt backup.

 Encrypt a backup